Chrétien de Troyes

 Chrétien de Troyes (/fr/; Crestien de Troies /fro/; c.
-1160–1191) was a French poet and trouvère known for his writing on Arthurian subjects such as Gawain, Lancelot, Perceval, and the Holy Grail.
+1160–1191) was a French poet and trouvère known for his writing on Arthurian subjects (the Matter of Britain) such as Gawain, Lancelot, Perceval, and the Holy Grail.
 Chrétien's chivalric romances, including Erec and Enide, Lancelot, Perceval, and Yvain, represent some of the best-regarded works of medieval literature.
 His use of structure, particularly in Yvain, has been seen as a step toward the modern novel.

 Life

 Little is known of his life, but he seems to have been from Troyes or at least intimately connected with it.
 Between 1160 and 1172 he served (perhaps as herald-at-arms, as Gaston Paris speculated) at the court of his patroness Marie of France, Countess of Champagne, daughter of King Louis VII and Eleanor of Aquitaine, who married Count Henry I of Champagne in 1164.
 Later, he served the court of Philippe d'Alsace, Count of Flanders.
 As proposed by Urban T. Holmes III, Chrétien's name, meaning literally "Christian from Troyes", might be a pen name moniker of a Jewish convert from Judaism to Christianity, also known as Crestien li Gois.